Steep climbs and rowdy descents.

 What's a Planning Grant?

 A planning grant would fund the BRD to do a full assessment and inventory of the area and collaborate with stakeholders to find a preferred travel management plan.
 Further grants/money would be needed for the NEPA process and construction.
-A November 2019 planning grant application was denied by CPW, and a new November 2020 grant was applied for.
-There is no timeline for when the planning process would start if the grant is approved.
+A November 2019 planning grant application by COHVCO was denied by CPW, and a new November 2020 grant was applied for and approved.
+There planning process is expected to start sometime in 2022.

 What's been BMA's involvement?